5 Cloud Computing Benefits for Small Businesses in SingaporeSyah Ismail

 G Suite – Google Apps for Small Business Startup

-What do companies like Grab, Coke, Uber and HTC have in common? .
+What do companies like Grab, Coke, Uber and HTC have in common?
+Their businesses are on the cloud.
 Cloud computing is not just a trendy buzzword in the tech world, it is the real deal.
 Cloud computing is an innovative platform that helps small businesses and huge corporations to manage all of their computing and IT needs instead of spending some unnecessary huge amount for the purpose.

 “Cloud gives companies access to unlimited computing power at a marginal cost, without having to actually manage all the hardware, software, and networks.” – Julie Bort, Business Insiders.